benw25/fab-discord-bot/README.md

 # TODO:

-- Add in messaging for proposal, accepting, resolving, rejection of bets
-- Add in channel specific #bot-playground or something similar
-- Clean up channels
-- Have a suggestions channel
 - Check to see if max balance will be violated or not
 - Update pins in appropriate channels